qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

     >lillie.test(layer[[field]])

-The output ot the last line is printed, but the output of the first is not (and neither are the outputs from other command lines added automatically by QGIS).
+The output ot the last line is printed, but the output of the first is not (and neither are the outputs from other command lines added automatically by |qg|).

 If your algorithm creates any kind of graphics (using the ``plot()`` method), add the following line: